ytsimon2004/2dccf/README.md

 * (7) transformation matrix for each slices
 * (8) allenccf output (per ROI)
 * (9) csv after parsed and classification (used for data visualization)
+* (10) if there is overlap channel, create the same folder structure as r/g channels. ** Note that use the same transformation matrix

 # How to start?
 ## Preprocess using fiji